TayMcQuaya/AudioBook-Organizer/APP_PAGE_REFRESH_COMPLETE_SOLUTION.md

 3. **Double initialization:** Check all initialization flags in console
 4. **Credits missing:** Verify `initApp()` is being called
 5. **Profile data old:** Check if `authModule.refreshUserData()` runs
+6. **Onclick handlers undefined:** Check if all functions are imported and exposed to window